FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

    4. The floodwave travel time should be reviewed to determine if it is appropriate.
       The travel time can also be used to calibrate the n-values.
       Adjusting n-values with FROUDL will slow the arrival of the frontal wave.
-      During the hydro- graph recessional limb when the Froude number is less than 0.5 and the flow is shallow, the n-value decreases by 0.0005 until the original n-value is reached.
+      During the hydrograph recessional limb when the Froude number is less than 0.5 and the flow is shallow, the n-value decreases by 0.0005 until the original n-value is reached.

    5. IFLOODWAY initiates the floodway routine.
-      Flow will not be exchanged be- tween floodplain grid elements unless the maximum water surface plus the encroachment depth (ENCROACH) from a previous FLO-2D simulation is exceeded.
+      Flow will not be exchanged between floodplain grid elements unless the maximum water surface plus the encroachment depth (ENCROACH) from a previous FLO-2D simulation is exceeded.
       An initial FLO-2D simulation is required to establish the maximum water surface elevations.
       See the Floodway discussion in the Reference Manual component section.